Weatherald and Doggett to debut for Australia in Ashes opener

-Opening batter Jake Weatherald and pace bowler Brendan Doggett will make their test debuts for Australia in the first Ashes test against England in Perth on Friday.
+Opening batter Jake Weatherald and pace bowler Brendan Doggett will make their debuts for Australia in the first Ashes clash in Perth on Friday, the first time since January 2019 that two new baggy green caps have been handed out before a single test.

 Steve Smith, standing in as captain for the injured Pat Cummins, named the team in his eve-of-match press conference at Perth Stadium on Thursday, ending months of speculation about the opening partnership.